Introduction -forming a limited company (UK)

 When we check out how to set up a limited company as a contractor, if you use a formation agent, they will offer several formation packages.
 Besides your contractor company formation, they may also include VAT registration, use of a London address for your company registered office, setting up a company bank account for you and other options.

-Companies House charges a fixed £12 fee if you apply for a new company online.
+Companies House charges a fixed £12 fee if you undertake UK ltd formation online.
 On the other hand, the cost for forming a company is £40 if you do so through the post.

 Forming a limited company (UK) -other initial thoughts